Do You Need All Your Thoughts?

 Thoughts come and go whenever they want, distracting the attention, spoiling concentration, and keeping the mind in a state of endless mental activity.
 It is like a machine that is never switched off.

-Many of these thoughts are negative, causing anxiety and worries, wasting one’s time and energy.
+Many of these thoughts are negative, causing anxiety and worries and wasting one’s time and energy.

 Instead of using thoughts to help in your affairs, you are being used by thoughts.

-Nonstop thinking takes your time and your energy, without giving you anything in return.
-Endless thinking produce noise in the mind, preventing you from experiencing real inner peace.
+Nonstop thinking wastes your time and energy without giving you anything in return.
+Endless thinking produces noise in the mind, preventing you from experiencing real inner peace.

-• Are you able to stop thinking negative your thoughts?
+• Are you able to stop thinking negative thoughts?

 • Are you able to stop all those thoughts that keep moving your attention from one thing to another?

-• Do you keep worrying, and do you expect the worst?
+• Do you keep worrying and expect the worst?

 • Does your mind keep busy with what someone said about you?